 Taxes in India

 Expats who live in India for 182 days or more in a year are considered to be tax residents and will have to pay tax on their local income.
 Personal income tax in India is progressive up to 30 percent, with an additional cess of three percent.

-The Indian tax year in India lasts from 1 April to 31 March.
 All individual taxpayers have to file an individual tax return and are assessed separately.
-Some companies file their employees' returns for them, but expats can also do this online.
+Some companies file their employees' returns for them, but expats can also do this for themselves online.
 Given that tax in India is relatively complicated, expats who aren't especially tax-savvy or simply prefer for a professional to complete the process can enlist the help of an accountant.